 We are Catholic!
-Holy Spirit Ecumenical Catholic Church was founded in June 2003 by a group of concerned Catholics.
-They discerned that there was great need for an expression of authentic Catholic spirituality and community life, strengthened by commitment to justice, compassion and full inclusion of all people of faith.
+Holy Spirit Synodal Catholic Church was founded in June 2003 by a group of concerned Catholics.
+They discerned that there was great need for an expression of authentic Catholic spirituality and community life, strengthened by commitment to justice, compassion and full inclusion of all Gospel-minded people.
 They sought to provide a necessary alternative for the many people who are being excluded from the life and ministry of the Church.

 We are Catholics vigorously defending and joyfully celebrating these distinctive characteristics as a Catholic Church: